itanyag22/trace-speed-safety/README.md

 - Sensitivity analysis: the composite SSS is recomputed across 14 weight combinations, ranging from equal-weight configurations to single-tier extremes.
 Segments that remain in P1 across all core combinations are flagged as robust, meaning their misalignment is severe enough that no plausible reweighting changes the conclusion.
 Segments that shift between P1 and P2 depending on weights are labeled borderline and reported separately.

-- Spot-check validation — a stratified sample of 50 segments across the priority spectrum is reviewed against the raw speed and network data.
+- Spot-check validation: a stratified sample of 50 segments across the priority spectrum is reviewed against the raw speed and network data.
 The purpose is to confirm that the plain-language explanation for each segment accurately reflects what the data actually shows, and that no systematic scoring errors are present.

-[!IMPORTANT]
+> [!IMPORTANT]
-The absence of crash records as ground truth is a real constraint, not a design choice.
+> The absence of crash records as ground truth is a real constraint, not a design choice.
 Crash validation is documented as the next step in any operational deployment, and the methodology is designed to produce outputs that are directly comparable against crash density data once that data becomes available.

 ---